Saturday, April 20, 2024

 Acres of Peace offers a foundation to inspire, support and legitimize eco-friendly lifestyle choices.
 We support the creation and maintenance of earth friendly neighborhoods we like to call Peace Hamlets.
 Our vision is to have over a hundred Peace Hamlets in every county, providing economic security, environmental regeneration and much more.
 We support the DIY Low Cost-Quick Action approach presented by Mark Lakeman.

-Overview: Acres of Peace promotes earth friendly living arrangements in eco-friendly neighborhoods focused on regenerative practices, co-operation and compassion.
+Acres of Peace promotes earth friendly living arrangements in eco-friendly neighborhoods focused on regenerative practices, co-operation and compassion.
 By employing peaceful communication, regenerative lifestyle practices, and natural building we can significantly reduce the cost of living for people and the planet.
 Mark Lakeman’s experience in designing and constructing communities illuminates the feasibility and rewards of designing for peaceful coexistence.
 We can do it ourselves.
 We become the developer, contractor, investor, shareholder, manager and keep the money local.
-He calls it a DIY (do it yourself) village.
-This article explores many facets involved in the recipe for manifesting a DIY hamlet in any place (village/rural/town/city) near us.
+He calls it a DIY- Do It Yourself village.
+This article explores many aspects involved in the planning for growing a DIY Peace Hamlet in any place (village/rural/town/city) near us.
 We are designing for Placemaking.

 https://www.pps.org/category/placemaking